theUncanny/edna/src/note-help.md

 [Edna](https://edna.arslexis.io) is a scratchpad and note taker for developers and power users.

 This is a help note.
-To switch to a different note, press `Mod + K`.
+To switch to a different note, press `Mod + P`.

-To see help in HTML, press `?` at the bottom right or visit https://edna.arslexis.io/help
+To see help in HTML, press `Help` at the bottom right or visit https://edna.arslexis.io/help

 ∞∞∞markdown
 # Keyboard shortcuts